tungpham42/Aspire-Assignment/README.md

 <img width="623" alt="Screen Shot 2021-11-15 at 14 28 55" src="https://user-images.githubusercontent.com/3462233/141739760-72cc7562-f4db-4417-b76d-beae12501602.png">

 After that, we modify the `DatabaseSeeder.php` file inside the `/database/seeders` folder.
 When triggered, the seeder will create `500` loans into the `loans` table, and will create a sample user whom email is `tung.42@gmail.com` and password is `12345`.
+Also, I added the `admin` user to use the List all loans function.

     public function run()